phucnguyne/Personal-Concierge-Agent/README.md

 ## 8. What's mocked vs. real

+**Phase 1 Upgrade Complete:** All 4 MCP servers have been upgraded to use real API integrations:
+- **Calendar MCP**: Real Google Calendar API (OAuth 2.0).
+- **Email MCP**: Real Gmail API (OAuth 2.0) — restricted strictly to `gmail.compose` (drafts only).
+- **Tasks MCP**: Real Google Tasks API (OAuth 2.0) + local SQLite for expense tracking.
+- **Weather MCP**: Real Open-Meteo API (Free, no API key).

-To keep this reproducible on Kaggle without API keys or OAuth setup, the MCP servers are **local stand-ins** that follow the same call/response shape a real MCP tool call would use (name, arguments, permission tier, structured result).
-Swapping in real `google-adk` orchestration and live MCP servers (Google Calendar API, Gmail API) is a drop-in replacement — the orchestrator, skills, and security layer don't need to change, only the MCP server implementations.
+To keep this reproducible on Kaggle without API keys or OAuth setup, the system supports a mock fallback mode.
+By setting `HOMEBASE_MOCK=1` in your environment (or if OAuth is simply not configured), the MCP servers will fall back to using local stand-in data that follows the exact same call/response shape.